daytwu/School_District_Analysis/README.md

 # School_District_Analysis

-## Overview of the school district analysis: Explain the purpose of this analysis.
+## Overview of the school district analysis:

-## Results: Using bulleted lists and images of DataFrames as support, address the following questions.
+In this analysis, we are working with Maria, the Chief Data Scientist for the City School Systems.
+We are assigned multiple tasks to review and analyze the school data in multiple formats, such as fundings and standardized testing scores.
+These data will help Maria to look into any performance trends and drive discussions along with strategic decision.
+In turn, this will help the school board decide on budget allocations and decide on further funding priorities within the school system.

+## Results:

 ### How is the district summary affected?